 - The parking brake is electric, obviously, as you own an Audi A6 C7.
 You don’t have one of those cheap Dacia Logan to pull the handbrake lever yourself.
 But do you know what a Logan has and the Audi A6 C7 doesn’t?
 Rust.
 In any case, the electric parking brake has the occasional habit of getting stuck, thanks to the parking break motor wich works with the same interest as an old hag working at the taxes counter.

 - It is said that all Audi A6 owners are equal.
 It’s just that some are more equal than others.
-And here I mean the exotic air suspension.
+And here I mean the pretentious air suspension with it’s signature air of superiority.
 The Audi A6 has a disastrous reputation and history with air suspension, only that in the case of the Audi A6 C7 the problem is not with the actual bags, but with the trailing arms that have bushes made out of chewing gum.
 Thus, the air passes through the bushes and the arms no longer do their job.
 If you have air suspension on your A6 and you hear a squeak when you take a pothole head on (I know, a rare phenomenon in UK), then you can suspect that there is something wrong with the suspension.

 - The MMI system slides and rises more spectacularly than your heart rate when you see the invoices.
 However, the MMI system does not always slide very majestically, or at all.